You have the power to build a more feminist space in your school

 Overview

-35 states currently have some form of in-person voter ID law in place, but the list of acceptable IDs varies substantially from state to state.
-There are 6 “strict voter ID” states —Arizona, North Dakota, Ohio, South Carolina, Tennessee, and Texas— that do not accept student ID cards.
-(Campus Vote Project)
+➜ 36 states currently have some form of in-person voter ID law in place, but the list of acceptable IDs varies substantially from state to state.
+Twelve states —Alaska, Arizona, Delaware, Hawaii, Idaho, Iowa, Missouri, North Dakota, Ohio, South Carolina, Tennessee, and Texas— do not allow the use of some student IDs as voter ID.

 How to take action